MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 ## Change the on-premises Service account

+The Power Automate service (**UIFlowService**) communicates with Power Automate cloud services for machine registration and running desktop flows.

-The **UIFlowService** uses the virtual account **NT SERVICE\UIFlowService**, and the service itself communicates as **NT SERVICE\UIFlowService**.
+By default, it runs as a virtual account created by the Power Automate installer called **NT SERVICE\UIFlowService**.

-This account may need the ability to **Log on as a service** to start successfully, and some proxies or network configurations may not let arbitrary virtual accounts leave the network.
+Most on-premises environments don't require changing the default configuration.
+However, you may run into errors registering machines or running flows for the following reasons:

+- Your network doesn't allow requests made by the **NT SERVICE\UIFlowServic** virtual account to reach Power Automate cloud services.
+- Your machine or group policy disallows the **Log on as a service** privilege from the **NT SERVICE\UIFlowService** account.

-Most environments don't require changing the default configuration.
-However, if your company has some restrictions in place, you can ask your domain administrator to grant **NT SERVICE\UIFlowService** the right to **Log on as a service** or change the account here with an allowed one.
+In either of these cases, you can ask your domain or network administrator to grant the **NT SERVICE\UIFlowService** the appropriate privileges.Also, you can replicate the following steps to change the account with which the Power Automate service runs:

+1. Launch the Machine runtime application and select the **Troubleshoot** tab.
-1. Select **Change account**
+1. Select **Change account**.
-1. Select **This account**
+1. Select **This account**.
-1. Provide the new account, for example: **DOMAIN\AlexJohnson**
+1. Provide the new account, for example: **DOMAIN\AlexJohnson**.
-1. Provide the password of this account and select **Configure**
+1. Provide the password of this account and select **Configure**.

 :::image type="content" source="media/troubleshoot/power-automate-troubleshoot-dialog.png" alt-text="Screenshot of the Power Automate troubleshoot dialog.":::